Student Conduct Standard Operating Procedures Regarding Sexual Misconduct, Sexual Harassment, and Unwanted Sexual Contact

 - Whether the reported Sexual Misconduct occurred while the Complainant was unconscious, physically helpless or unaware that the Sexual Misconduct was occurring;

-i) Whether the Accused Student failed or refused to participate in any University required trainings on sexual harassment, sexual violence prevention or related trainings;
+- Whether the Respondent failed or refused to participate in any University required trainings on sexual harassment, sexual violence prevention or related trainings;

-j) Whether any other aggravating circumstances or signs of predatory behavior are present.
+- Whether any other aggravating circumstances or signs of predatory behavior, or whether any mitigating factors such as accepting responsibility are present.

 If a student is found to have violated the Student Conduct Code, appropriate sanctions are imposed following the appropriate disciplinary procedures affording parties a fair, equitable and neutral process.
 Sanctions for sexual misconduct, dating violence, domestic violence or stalking or bullying can include the following:

 - Expulsion, individual suspension, negative notation on the transcript, disciplinary probation, educational activity, loss of privileges, conduct reprimand, and/or removal from UO residential and recreational facilities.
 Sanctions may be issued retroactively and any benefit conferred during the suspension may be impacted.

 - Expulsion means a permanent separation of a student from the University of Oregon.

 - A suspension from the University means a separation (severing of student status) where the student is not allowed to enroll in courses, participate in University sponsored activities or be on university owned or operated property for one quarter or more.
 While a suspension is being served, an individual may not apply for graduation or graduate.